 During training mode, an Infofield is transmitted at regular intervals containing messages for startup operation.
 By this mechanism, a PHY indicates the status of its own receiver to the link partner and makes request for remote transmitter settings (see 202.4.2.4).

-If a PMA_TXMODE.indication message has the value SEND_N, the PCS is in the normal mode of operation and the PCS Transmit function shall use a 65B coding technique to generate, at each symbol period, code-groups that represent data or control.
+If a PMA_TXMODE.indication message has the value SEND_N, the PCS is in the normal mode of operation and the PCS Transmit function shall use a 65B coding technique to generate code-groups that represent data or control.
 For LS_TX PCS, during transmission, the 15 blocks of 65B encoded bits are appended with a 17-bit OAM field to form the RS-FEC input frame.
-During data encoding, LS_TX PCS Transmit utilizes Reed-Solomon encoders to generate and append 48 parity check bits to form 1040-bit (130,124) RS-FEC frames.
+During data encoding, LS_TX PCS Transmit utilizes Reed-Solomon encoders to generate and append 48 parity check bits to form 1040-bit (130,124) RS-FEC frames which becomes the burst payload for one TDD cycle.
 For HS_TX PCS, during transmission, the 15 blocks of 65B encoded bits are appended with a 1-bit OAM field to form the RS-FEC input frame.
-During data encoding, HS_TX PCS Transmit utilizes L-interleaved (L = 1 for 2.5 Gb/s, L = 2 for 5 Gb/s, or L = 4 for 10 Gb/s) Reed-Solomon encoders to generate and append 48 parity check bits to form 1024-bit (128,122) RS-FEC frames that are interleaved into an L-interleaved RS-FEC superframe.
+During data encoding, HS_TX PCS Transmit utilizes L-interleaved (L = 1 for 2.5 Gb/s, L = 2 for 5 Gb/s, or L = 4 for 10 Gb/s) Reed-Solomon encoders to generate and append 48 parity check bits to form 1024-bit (128,122) RS-FEC frames that are interleaved into an L-interleaved RS-FEC superframe that is L x 1024 bits long.
+25 consecutive RS-FEC superframes are concatenated to form the burst payload for one TDD cycle.

+In all PCS a scrambled refresh header bit sequence is concatenated with the scrambled burst payload bit sequence and the bit sequences are mapped to to PAM symbols appropriate to the transmit rate.
+These PAM symbols are then concatenated with the required number of Z symbols to complete a full TDD cycle of symbols, and then the process is repeated for each TDD cycle.